common name: palmetto scale

 Reported palm (family Palmae) hosts include the following:

-General Plant Damage
+General Plant Damage (Back to Top)

 Palmetto scale is commonly found on leaves of its hosts, but may be found on the trunk or the fruit particularly with high infestations.
 Feeding damage is evident as yellow leaf splotches or an appearance of chlorosis (Miller and Davidson 2005).

 Evans and Pedato (1997) described a new species Coccobius donatellae Pedata and Evans (Hymenoptera: Aphelinidae) as the primary parasitoid of palmetto scale.
 Originally, literature mentioned two species as responsible for controlling palmetto scale in Bermuda, "Physcus sp." and Encarsia portoricensis.
-Based on surveys of parasitoids in Bermuda, Evans and Pedato (1997) suggest that these species were misidentified as the female and male specimens of C. donatellae.
-Although C. donatellae in believed to be the primary parasitoid of palmetto scale, other Aphelinidae parasitoids confirmed in Florida include Aphytis fuscipennis Howard and Encarsia citrina (Craw).
+Based on surveys of parasitoids in Bermuda, Evans and Pedato (1997) suggest that these species were misidentified as the female and male specimens of Coccobius donatellae.
+Although Coccobius donatellae in believed to be the primary parasitoid of palmetto scale, other Aphelinidae parasitoids confirmed in Florida include Aphytis fuscipennis Howard and Encarsia citrina (Craw).

-Selected References
+Selected References (Back to Top)